lehastro/first_docker_homework/README.md

 This is the contents of the frontend folder

-Created Dockerfile and ran the command from this folder :
+Create Dockerfile and run the command from this folder :

 docker build -t frontend .